JBNU-MACS/JBNU-MACS.github.io/content/ko/publication/0006-Federated Learning For Thyroid Ultrasound Image Analysis To Protect Personal Information- Validation Study In A Real Health Care Environment/index.md

 ---
-title: '<span style="font-size:95%">Federated Learning for Thyroid Ultrasound Image Analysis to Protect Personal Information: Validation Study in a Real Health Care Environment</span>'
+title: 'Federated Learning for Thyroid Ultrasound Image Analysis to Protect Personal Information: Validation Study in a Real Health Care Environment'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here